xma711/notebook/iot/wsn/waspmote_libelium/testing.md

 ------------------------------------

 After i uploaded this program to waspmote, it will output "H#" when xbee pro s1 or s2 are plugged in.
-	- don't know what this means..
 	- it seems the setup function is repeatedly called.
 It turns out that it is because the usb power cannot provide enough current for bbb+xbee.
-Has to plug in the battery to make it work.
+Have to plug in the battery to make it work.

 When LoRa is plugged in, no communication module is detected.